American Veterans Committee (1943–2008)

-This article refers to a defunct organization.
-For the current organization sharing the same name see American Veterans Committee.

 The American Veterans Committee was founded in 1943 as a liberal veterans organization and an alternative to groups such as the American Legion and the Veterans of Foreign Wars, which supported a conservative political and social agenda.
 The organization's roots were planted in 1942 when Sgt.
 Gilbert Harrison began to correspond with fellow servicemen concerning an organization that expanded beyond the needs of military men.
 In 1943, the University Religious Conference at UCLA became a meeting place for the military men who shared this desire for a veterans organization that also advocated peace and justice.
 One year later in 1944, Charles Bolte joined the UCLA group and the American Veterans Committee was born.
 The founding group included Donald Prell.
 The new organization immediately began to publish the AVC Bulletin to document the organization's advocacy issues.